emmt/OIFITS.jl/README.md

 > the data-set.

 As a consequence, whenever a data-block is pushed into a data-set, the target identifiers of the data-block have to be rewritten according to this rule.
-Of course this does not apply for data-blocks with no `target_id` field such as `OI_ARRAY`, `OI_WAVELENGTH`, and `OI_CORR`.
+Of course, this does not apply for data-blocks with no `target_id` field such as `OI_ARRAY`, `OI_WAVELENGTH`, and `OI_CORR`.

 To summarize, here is what happens under the hood when a data-block `db` is